Serre Chevalier Ski Resort France

 Skiing & Snowboarding, Lifts & Terrain

 A vast ski resort like Serre Chevalier has something for everyone, whether you are a rank beginner or seasoned expert.
-The ski area is made up of three smaller domains - Briançon, Chantemerle - Villeneuve and Monetier.
-Each area has its own lift pass, or one can simply buy a full Serre Chevalier lift ticket to make it simpler.
+The ski area is made up of three smaller domains - Briançon, Chantemerle - Villeneuve and Monetier, but most people will want to simply get a full resort pass to explore the entire domain.

-For detailed information of lifts, terrain, trail maps and lift passes, see our Serre Chevalier Skiing & Snowboarding page.
+For detailed information of ski lifts, terrain, trail maps & lift passes, see our Serre Chevalier Skiing & Snowboarding page.

 Snow & Weather

 Serre Chevalier has a consistent snow record, receiving snow from multiple weather directions.
-Recent seasons have seen Serre Chevalier & surrounding areas receive excellent early season snow setting up a deep solid base and surpassing many other locations in Europe.
+Serre Chevalier & surrounding areas can receive excellent early season snow setting up a deep solid base and surpassing many other locations in Europe.
+However the last few years have proved to be quite inconsistent. luckily the majority of the ski terrain is above 2,000m and so is quite snow sure.

 Snow quality up high is superb & snow-making ensures lower beginner areas and valley runs are well covered but becoming increasingly ‘climate challenged’ - POW - Protect Our Winters.
-The Powderhounds easily found fresh, untracked snow in the alpine aspects 6 days after the last snowfall - a big thumbs up.
+During our visits, the Powderhounds easily found fresh, untracked snow in the alpine aspects up to 6-days after the last snowfall - a big thumbs up.

 Where is Serre Chevalier France?